-A. Special Permit Review

-- 1. A special permit application shall be submitted and reviewed in accordance with Section 7.3, except in lieu of the criteria in 7.3.3.C, the City Council shall not approve any application for a special permit in the VCOD unless it finds, in its judgment, that the proposal meets all the following criteria: - a.
+- A. Special Permit Review - 1.
+A special permit application shall be submitted and reviewed in accordance with Section 7.3, except in lieu of the criteria in 7.3.3.C, the City Council shall not approve any application for a special permit in the VCOD unless it finds, in its judgment, that the proposal meets all the following criteria: - a.
 The proposed development is consistent with the intent and purposes of the VCOD; - b.
 The specific site is an appropriate location for the proposed use and/or building(s); - c.
-The proposed development does not have material and adverse effects on its surroundings;
+The proposed development does not have material and adverse effects on its surroundings; - d.

-- d.
 The proposed development enhances the public realm and pedestrian experience; - e.
-The site and buildings as designed, constructed and operated will contribute significantly to the efficient use and conservation of natural resources and energy, including through some or all of the following: (a) minimizing operating energy; (b) minimizing the use of fossil fuels; (c) implementing a transportation plan that will minimize carbon footprint.

-B. Site Plan Review

-- Purpose.
-Site plan review is the administrative review and approval of a development under the provisions of the VCOD to identify and address any potential impacts from the proposed development. - Applicability.
+The site and buildings as designed, constructed and operated will contribute significantly to the efficient use and conservation of natural resources and energy, including through some or all of the following: (a) minimizing operating energy; (b) minimizing the use of fossil fuels; (c) implementing a transportation plan that will minimize carbon footprint. - B. Site Plan Review - 1.
+Purpose.
+Site plan review is the administrative review and approval of a development under the provisions of the VCOD to identify and address any potential impacts from the proposed development. - 2.
+Applicability.
 Site plan review is required as specified within the sections of VCOD ordinance. - 3.
 Authority.
-The Planning Board is the granting authority for site plan review. - Submission Requirements.
+The Planning Board is the granting authority for site plan review. - 4.
+Submission Requirements.
 Whenever site plan review is required under the provisions of the VCOD an electronic application shall be submitted in accordance with the requirements of this section. - f.
 Application.
 The applicant must submit the following documents, as appropriate, to explain how the development proposal meets the review criteria in Section 9.2.9.B.6. - iii.
 Site plans that show the boundaries, dimensions, and area of the lot, zoning table, the position of the building(s) on the site, points of vehicular and pedestrian access to and from the site and vehicular circulation on the site, location of utilities, locations and dimensions of bicycle and vehicular parking, location and screening of dumpsters, exterior lighting detail, and landscape treatments, including any screening of adjacent properties. - iv.
-Elevations and floorplans of the building(s) showing the architectural design and layout of the building(s). - v.
-A 3D computer generated model or rendered perspective drawings including such details as necessary to show the relationship of the project to its surroundings. - vi.
-All site plans shall be prepared by a certified architect, landscape architect, and/or a civil engineer registered in the Commonwealth of Massachusetts. - vii.
-Narrative of compliance with applicable review criteria in Section 9.2.9.B.6. - viii.
-Additional analysis may be required at the discretion of the Planning Board.
+Elevations and floorplans of the building(s) showing the architectural design and layout of the building(s).